Glider: Global and Local Instruction-Driven Expert Router: Methodology

-Following training, all contributors share their expert models along with the auxiliary information comprising of the local and global routing vectors, $\{\mathtt{\phi^t},~\mathtt{l^t},~\mathtt{g^t}\}_{\mathtt{t=1}}^{\mathtt{N}}$ with the aggregators.
+Following training, all contributors share their expert models along with the auxiliary information comprising of the local and global routing vectors, $\{\mathtt{\phi^t},~\mathtt{l^t},~\mathtt{g^t}\}_{\mathtt{t=1}}^{\mathtt{N}}$, \newtxt{where t indexes the input tokens} with the aggregators.
 The \method{} method subsequently leverages this information to perform inference on arbitrary queries.